Ambridge/Ambridge/README.md

 No ideas off the top of your head?
 Then go see [what we're already working on](https://github.com/Ambridge/Ambridge/issues).

 Let's get on the same page and communicate about what we're all working on, so that we can make progress towards common goals! :-)

+## Ordinances

+Legislation for the Borough of Ambridge can be found here: http://www.ecode360.com/AM2259.